-- Higher FPFs also tend to reward energy limited plant e.g Hydro and Pumped Storage in the variable pot.
+- Higher FPFs also tend to best reward energy limited plant e.g. Hydro/Pump.
 The reward is not as significant in the variable pot as it is for the Ex-Post pot as payment is based on forecasted and not actual margin.
-For a range of FPFs from 0.1 to 1 payments for hydro units change by +17% while payments for pumped storage units' change by +26%.
-See Figure 4.1 for more detail. - Higher FPFs on average tend to slightly benefit wind units this is because at times of higher wind output the margin is greater than was predicted and hence larger payments are available at these times than would be available from the Ex-Post pot.
-This is due to the fact that for the Variable Pot the margin is forecast up to 6 weeks beforehand and, as there are no wind forecasts available at that time, wind availability is predicted to be 210MW for all trading periods (ROI).
-This could be significantly lower than actual wind output.
-For a range of FPFs from 0.1 to 1 payments change by +2%. - Thermal plant is largely indifferent to different values of FPF.
-For a range of FPFs from 0.1 to 1 payments change by -1%.
+Payments for hydro and pump units changed by 22% and 25% respectively from a low FPF to a high FPF. - Wind units in this study are rewarded by the increasing FPF.
+This by no means outweighs the reduction in the Ex-Post payment.
+This is due to the fact that for the Variable Pot the margin is forecast up to 6 weeks beforehand and, as there are no wind forecasts available at that time, the wind availability is assumed to be a constant figure which could be significantly different from the actual wind output.
+Payments change by 14% from a low FPF to a high FPF. - Thermal plants are also largely indifferent to different values of FPF.
+Payments only change by 1.1% from a low FPF to a high FPF.